Roughly 44.6% of adults suffer from sensitive skin.

-Regardless of the reason, many of the sensitive skin conditions come with a similar symptom — dry skin.
+Regardless of the reason, many sensitive skin conditions come with a similar symptom — dry skin.
 The itchy, flaky feeling that comes with dry skin is enough to irritate any individual.

 Unfortunately, the solution to dry skin isn’t as easy as just staying clean.
 The secret to beating the annoying condition is establishing a skincare routine that works for your skin type.